 I encourage you to send drafts of your assignments to me for feedback before the assignments are due.
 The earlier you can send them, the more time you will have to incorporate the suggestions I make.
-I expect everyone to speak to me in office hours before sending me a draft.
+I many not respond to draft requests if the drafts are sent after 8 PM on Thursday.
+I expect everyone to speak to me in office hours before sending a draft.
 This can save both of us a lot of time.